ampopp04/job-tracker/README.md

 Although the framework does almost everything for you, the entire project is entirely customizable using standard spring and java practices.

+## Note

+Review the guide and screenshots of the Java Enterprise System Framework to get a better understanding of how this project works under the covers. - https://github.com/ampopp04/system

 ## Deployment

 Please see README for the Java Enterprise System Framework - https://github.com/ampopp04/system

 ## Screenshots